-Early-stage disease — Some patients with early-stage follicular lymphoma (stage I or II) who develop symptoms may be treated with radiation therapy alone.
+Early stage disease — Some patients with early stage follicular lymphoma (stage I or II) may be treated with radiation therapy alone.

-Radiation therapy — Radiation therapy uses high-energy beams to slow or stop the growth of cancer cells and is administered to the region of affected lymph nodes (called involved field radiation) or to the affected and surrounding lymph nodes (called extended-field radiation).
-Radiation therapy must be given in small daily doses over a period of weeks to minimize the side effects; the number of weeks depends upon the amount of radiation to be administered.
+Radiation therapy — Radiation therapy uses high-energy beams to slow or stop the growth of cancer cells and is administered to the region of affected lymph nodes (called involved-site radiation).
+Radiation therapy must be given in small daily doses over a period of weeks to minimize the side effects; the number of weeks depends on the amount of radiation to be administered.

-There are many treatment options for patients with advanced-stage disease.
-The choice of treatment depends upon the patient's preference and the need for the treatment to act quickly (if organ function is threatened by the follicular lymphoma).
-Most advanced-stage follicular lymphoma is treated with rituximab (Rituxan®) plus chemotherapy.
-For older people who have symptoms but have no evidence of organ blockage, monoclonal antibody therapy with rituximab (Rituxan®) may be recommended (see 'Monoclonal antibody treatment' below).
+There are many treatment options for patients with advanced stage disease.
+The choice of treatment depends on the patient's preference and the need for the treatment to act quickly (if organ function is threatened by the follicular lymphoma).
+People with advanced stage disease are generally treated first with chemotherapy plus anti-CD20 antibodies, sometimes called chemoimmunotherapy.
+The most common antibody used is a medication called rituximab (brand name: Rituxan), which selectively targets follicular lymphoma tumor cells.
+For older people who have symptoms but have no evidence of organ dysfunction, treatment with rituximab alone may be recommended.
+(See 'Anti-CD20 antibodies' below.)

-Patients with follicular lymphoma that decreases in size after being treated with rituximab may choose to receive further treatments with rituximab as “maintenance therapy.”
+Patients with follicular lymphoma that decreases in size after being treated with chemoimmunotherapy may choose to receive further antibody treatments as "maintenance therapy."
 Maintenance therapy postpones progression of the lymphoma.
 It is not yet clear whether maintenance therapy improves survival.

-A monoclonal antibody is a purified protein that targets a specific group of cells (usually cancer cells).
-This has advantages over other cancer treatments such as chemotherapy, which targets all rapidly growing cells.
-There are usually fewer side effects and long-term risks of monoclonal antibody therapies as compared with traditional chemotherapy.
+Because the anti-CD20 antibodies preferably target cancer cells, they have advantages over other cancer treatments such as chemotherapy, which targets all rapidly growing cells (see 'Chemotherapy' below).
+There are usually fewer side effects and long-term risks associated with anti-CD20 antibody therapies than with traditional chemotherapy.

 Chemotherapy — Chemotherapy refers to the use of medicines to stop or slow the growth of cancer cells.
 Chemotherapy works by interfering with the ability of rapidly growing cells (like cancer cells) to divide or multiply.
 Because most of an adult's normal cells are not actively dividing or multiplying, they are not affected by chemotherapy.
 However, the bone marrow (where the blood cells are produced), the hair follicles, and the lining of the gastrointestinal (GI) tract are all growing.
 The side effects of chemotherapy drugs are related to effects on these and other normal tissues.

 A chemotherapy drug or combination of drugs is referred to as a regimen.
-Regimens used for the treatment of follicular lymphoma may include a single agent taken by mouth on a daily basis, while other regimens are given intravenously in cycles.
+Regimens used for the initial treatment of follicular lymphoma are usually given intravenously in cycles.
 A cycle of chemotherapy refers to the time it takes to give the drugs and the time required for the body to recover.
-For example, a typical chemotherapy regimen is a one-hour IV infusion of two or more different chemotherapy medications given once every three to four weeks.
-This three- or four-week period is one cycle of therapy.
-If this regimen were repeated for a total of three or four cycles, it would take up to four months to complete.
+For example, a typical chemotherapy regimen is a one-hour intravenous infusion of chemotherapy given two days in a row and repeated every four weeks.
+This four-week period is one cycle of therapy.
+If this regimen were repeated for a total of six cycles, it would take six months to complete.

-Bone marrow transplantation — Hematopoietic stem cell (bone marrow) transplantation is generally reserved for people whose lymphoma has recurred after treatment.
-(See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)
+Stem cell transplantation — Stem cell transplantation (also called bone marrow transplantation or hematopoietic stem cell transplantation) is generally reserved for people whose lymphoma has recurred after treatment.
+(See "Patient education: Hematopoietic cell transplantation (bone marrow transplantation) (Beyond the Basics)".)

 FOLLICULAR LYMPHOMA PROGNOSIS

-For patients with advanced forms of follicular lymphoma (ie, stages III and IV disease) (table 1), the average survival is more than 10 years.
+For patients with advanced forms of follicular lymphoma (ie, stages III and IV disease) (table 1), the average survival is approximately 19 years.
 Despite its slow-growing nature, most cases of follicular lymphoma are not curable with currently available therapies.

 The five factors involved in the FLIPI are: